dhk3136/ted-talk-titles/README.md

 ## Results
 Still, the results proved far better than my previous two attempts.
 Although not a Turing Test, per se, initial responses from friends and colleagues demonstrated an abysmal failure to identify which titles were real and which ones were original text generations.
 Even as I sorted the real from the fake in order to run the demo, I consistently forgot which ones were which and had to constantly refer back to my notes to determine the correct answers.

-I hope you fared better on the quiz than I did!
+I hope you fared better on my quiz than I did!

 > Quiz Answers:
 Numbers 6 and 8 are real titles.
 The rest is original generative text!

+#### Credits
+ - Header photo courtesy PBS